Online Quizzes: Best Practices

-Question variation
+Question Variation

 Create a quiz that has a variety of quiz question types and mixture of lower and higher-level questions that elicit application, integration, and evaluation.